Sally Field, 'Sesame Street' to receive Kennedy Center award

 "They are always invited," she said.
 "He is the president of the United States of America, and it would be good to have these extraordinary individuals acknowledged by the president."

-Field was a television star at age 19 and went on to forge a distinguished career that included two Academy Awards and three Emmys.
-At 72, she remains active and starred last year in a Netflix miniseries called "Maniac."
+Field, 72, was a television star at age 19 and went on to forge a distinguished career that included two Academy Awards and three Emmys.
+She starred last year in a Netflix miniseries called "Maniac."

 "Sesame Street" debuted in 1969 and remains a force in children's educational television.
 The show now airs new episodes on HBO, and they are rebroadcast months later on the show's original home, PBS.
 In recent years, the creators have worked to embrace more modern issues, introducing a puppet named Julia with autism.
 The co-founders of "Sesame Street," Joan Ganz Cooney and Lloyd Morrisett, will accept the award on behalf of the show.

-Note: This story has been corrected to reflect that the show will air on CBS, not PBS.